SOCOM Diversity and Inclusion Chief Reassigned Pending Investigation

 As Breitbart News reported Friday, Torres-Estrada’s postings on Facebook gained widespread public attention after SOCOM announced his hiring on Thursday.

-On Monday morning, the posting was marked “Partly False Information” by Facebook, since the photo of Hitler that he posted was doctored.
+On Monday morning, the post was marked “Partly False Information” by Facebook, since the photo of Hitler he posted was doctored.

-Torres-Estrada had also posted on July 8, 2020, another anti-Trump meme with quotes reportedly from his former advisers criticizing him.
+Torres-Estrada had also posted on July 8, 2020, another anti-Trump meme with alleged quotes from his former advisers criticizing him.
 He added the caption, “I just have to post this.”

-He also posted, on May 27, 2020, a meme critical of Sen. Ted Cruz (R-TX), as well as an anti-police cartoon depicting the fairy tale Goldilocks and the Three Bears.
+On May 27, 2020, he posted an anti-police meme depicting the fairy tale Goldilocks and the Three Bears.
 The police are arresting the three bears.

 The meme’s caption was: “If you still don’t understand how racism works, remember SHE broke into THEIR house. #StopRacism.”
 Torres-Estrada added: “It’s 2020 and yet…”

-Fox News host Tucker Carlson also brought attention to the postings in a monologue on Friday evening.
+Fox News host Tucker Carlson also brought attention to the posts in a monologue on Friday evening.

 By Monday afternoon, Torres-Estrada’s Facebook profile was either deleted or made private.